 Truman Little White House

 Nestled just steps away from the Gulf of Mexico’s tranquil waters, Florida’s sunny Key West is home to one of the most photo-worthy spots available: the Harry S. Truman Little White House.
 It was iconic President Truman’s preferred spot for vacationing and hosting important political meetings, but now it stands as a treasured landmark in the heart of paradise.
 The photo opportunities at Truman Little White House will make a lasting impression through envy-inducing Instagram shots and unforgettable, leisurely photo strolls.
+And even on a rainy day, visitors can engage in indoor activities such as exploring the museum exhibits, attending lectures and can also learn about the history.

 Key West Shipwreck Treasure Museum Tower